LibraryOfCongress/bagit-java/trunk/README.txt

 Changes in 3.10:
 1. Added additional list methods to BagInfoTxt.
 2. Added chaining completer.
+3. Changed completers to not create empty payload manifests.

 Changes in 3.9:
 1. Change to licensing terms.